NamelessCoder/recipes/Cuvette/README.md

 ### Bonus: AwesomeSauce

 When making an oven roast, making an AwesomeSauce is excessively easy.
-Take the cooking juice you saved up while cooking the roast, put it all in a sauce pan and start heating it up.
+Take the cooking juice you saved up while cooking the roast, add about the same volume of milk (or use water here and add some cream later if you have cream), put it all in a sauce pan and start heating it up.
 When the sauce is close to boiling, thicken it with a mixture of corn starch and water which you whipped up separately.
 If you don't have corn starch, regular wheat flower can be used in a pinch.
 Pour the starch/flour mixture slowly into the sauce until it reaches the consistency you want.
 Adjust the taste using salt and pepper (some would also go as far as to add MSG-based spices) and if you wish and if you have it, add a tiny bit of brown food coloring.
 Whisp for a while longer while you keep the sauce at medium heat (don't boil it!) then take it off the burner and let it sit (but not too long!): then serve.